US signs off on 800,000 more doses of monkeypox vaccine

 The U.S. already has sent more than 310,000 doses of the two-shot Jynneos vaccine to state and local health departments.
 But clinics in San Francisco, New York and other major cities say they still don’t have enough shots to meet demand.

-The head of the U.S. Department of Health and Human Services said Wednesday officials would announce more allocations on Thursday.
+There were more than 4,600 reported monkeypox cases in the U.S. as of late Wednesday, according to the Centers for Disease Control and Prevention.
+The head of the U.S. Department of Health and Human Services said Wednesday officials would announce more vaccine allocations on Thursday.

 Officials at the San Francisco Department of Health welcomed the news, saying they need many thousands more vaccine doses than the 7,800 they have received to date.
 “Without enough vaccine supply, we would have trouble fulfilling our basic duty of keeping our communities safe,” the agency said in a statement.